Financial aid & scholarship services

 - An FSA ID: https://studentaid.ed.gov/sa/fafsa/filling-out/fsaid

-The FAFSA for the 2021-2022 school year is now open and ASU has a priority date of January 15, 2021.
+The FAFSA for the 2023-2024 school year opens October 1, 2022 and ASU has a priority date of January 15, 2023.
 If you submit your FAFSA by the priority date, you will maximize the amount of aid you receive.
 Eligible students who apply by this date have a greater chance of receiving need-based aid.
 The priority filing date is not a deadline, so still submit your FAFSA even if the priority filing date has passed.

 For more details on ASU Financial Aid deadlines, check out the ASU Financial Aid calendar: